metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 | 6th | Harm |
 | 7th | Finger of Death |

-#### Soul Nature: Vengeance
+#### Soul Nature: Vengeful

-Beginning at 2nd level, when you take damage, you can attack back as a reaction.
-1 use per long rest.
+Beginning at 2nd level, As a bonus action, you ean utter a vow of enmity against a ereature you ean see within 10 feet of you.
+You gain the following benefits:
+- You gain advantage on attack rolls against the creature for 1 minute or until it drops to O hit points or falls unconscious.
+- Reduce healing done to target by 1d4 / Warden level

 #### Inner Power: Audience with Death